geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 `CITnet <https://citnet.tech.ec.europa.eu/CITnet/nexus>`_ for various java containers, such as Tomcat and JBoss.

 For tomcat, add two files to the tomcat lib folder: ecas-tomcat-x.y.z.jar and log4j-x.y.z.jar.
-Inside the lib folder copy two folders from `eulogin-tomcat-x.y.z-config.zip`: `org/apache/catalina/authenticator` and `org/apache/catalina/startup`.
+Inside the lib folder copy two folders from :file:`eulogin-tomcat-x.y.z-config.zip`: :file:`org/apache/catalina/authenticator` and :file:`org/apache/catalina/startup`.
-The mbeans folder contains a file `mbeans-descriptors.xml`.
-The startup folder contains a file `Authenticators.properties`.
+The mbeans folder contains a file :file:`mbeans-descriptors.xml`.
+The startup folder contains a file :file:`Authenticators.properties`.
 Verify that the JDK trusts the `ECAS certificates <https://webgate.ec.europa.eu/CITnet/confluence/display/IAM/Downloads-Certificates>`_ else import them on the keystore of the JVM.

-The EU Login configuration is defined in ``WEB-INF/config-security/config-security.properties``.
+The EU Login configuration is defined in :file:`WEB-INF/config-security/config-security.properties`.
-You can configure your environment by updating the previous file or by defining property overrides in the file ``WEB-INF/config-security/config-security-overrides.properties``:
+You can configure your environment by updating the previous file or by defining property overrides in the file :file:`WEB-INF/config-security/config-security-overrides.properties`:

 .. code-block:: text